Solutions / Reading time: ~ 5 Min.

 Options for Electric Truck Charging

 Although in principle many electric trucks could use the same public charging stations as cars, in practice this is often impossible due to the larger dimensions of the vehicles.
-For this reason, the typical charging point for electric trucks today is not so much the public charging station, but:
+Other obstacles are safety aspects related to the charging process or the guarantee of a charging option via a reservation system.
+For these reasons, the typical charging point for electric trucks today is not so much the public charging station, but:

 • own premises